cdk-patterns/serverless/the-predictive-lambda/typescript/README.md

 ### An API Gateway HTTP API
 Setup as a proxy integration, all requests hit the Lambda Function

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+## How Do I Test This Pattern?

+After deployment you will have the url for an API Gateway outputted into the logs or in the CloudFormation console.
+Open that url in a browser but add "?lat=39.153198&long=-77.066176" to the end and you should get back a prediction.

 ## Useful commands

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile
  * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
+ * `npm run deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template